playcanvas/engine/CONTRIB.md

 These coding standards are based on the [Google Javascript Coding Standards](https://google.github.io/styleguide/javascriptguide.xml).
 If something is not defined here, use this guide as a backup.

+### Keep it simple

+Simple code is always better.
+Modular (horizontal dependencies) code is easier to extend and work with, than with vertical dependencies.

-### Use International/American English spelling in all code
+### Use International/American English spelling

 For example, use "Initialize" instead of "Initialise", and "color" instead of "colour".

 ### Opening braces should be on the same line as the statement

 For example:
 ```javascript
 // Notice there is no new line before the opening brace
 function inc() {